 Our San Jose immigration law firm takes great pride in our ability to help reunite families.
-If you are already a U.S. citizen or lawful permanent resident, you may sponsor your spouse, immediate relatives, and other family members through the following family-based immigrant visas:
+If you are already a U.S. citizen or lawful permanent resident (LPR, or “green card” holder), you may sponsor your spouse, immediate relatives and other family members through the following family-based immigrant visas.

-There are two groups of family based immigration visa categories – immediate relatives, for whom there are unlimited visas (e.g., no annual quota) and visas are immediately available, and preference based relatives, for which there are 4 preference categories and there are visa limitations (quotas) each fiscal year.
+There are two groups of family-based immigration visa categories – immediate relatives, for whom there are unlimited visas (e.g., no annual quota) that are immediately available, and preference-based relatives, for which there are four preference categories as well as visa limitations (quotas) each fiscal year.

 Immediate Relative Immigrant Visas (Unlimited)

-These visa types are based on a close family relationship with a U.S. citizen described as an Immediate Relative (IR).
+These visa types are based on a close family relationship with a U.S. citizen described as an immediate relative (IR).
 The number of immigrants in these categories is not limited each fiscal year.
-Immediate relative visa types include:
+According to the U.S. Citizen and Immigration Services (USCIS), the immediate relative visa types include:

-- IR-3: Orphan adopted abroad by a U.S. Citizen
+- IR-3: An orphan adopted abroad by a U.S. citizen

 Family Preference Immigrant Visas (Limited)

-These visa types are for specific, more distant, family relationships with a U.S. citizen and some specified relationships with a Lawful Permanent Resident (LPR, or “green card” holder).
+These visa types are for specific, more distant, family relationships with a U.S. citizen and some specified relationships with an LPR.
 There are fiscal year numerical limitations on family preference immigrants.
-The family preference categories (along with the visa quotas per fiscal year) are:
+The website for the U.S. Embassy in Malaysia states that the family preference categories (along with the visa quotas per fiscal year) are:

-- Family Second Preference (F2): Spouses, minor children, and unmarried sons and daughters (age 21 and over) of LPRs.
-At least seventy-seven percent of all visas available for this category will go to the spouses and children; the remainder is allocated to unmarried sons and daughters.
+- Family second preference (F2): Spouses, minor children and unmarried sons and daughters (ages 21 and over) of LPRs.
+At least 77% of all visas available for this category will go to spouses and children; the remainder is allocated to unmarried sons and daughters.
 (114,200)

 Changing Preference Categories

-It is possible for beneficiaries to move into a different preference category, which may speed up or delay their waiting time.
-This may take place when there is a change in the beneficiary’s marital status, a child “ages out” (ie, turns 21), or there is a change in the petitioner’s immigration status.
+A beneficiary may be able to change his or her visa category and, as a result, speed up or slow down his or her wait time.
+This may take place when there is a change in the beneficiary’s marital status, when a child “ages out” (i.e., turns 21) or when there is a change in the petitioner’s immigration status.
 Under limited circumstances, the beneficiary may retain the original priority date.
-For more details on various scenarios, click on each above-linked preference category.
+For more details on various scenarios, click on each linked preference category above.